wildham0/FFMQRApWorld/apworld_setup.md

 The recommended way to host a game is to use our hosting service.
 The process is relatively simple:

 1. Collect config files from your players.
-2. Put the newly collected .yaml files in your "Root/Players" folder.
+2. Put the newly collected .yaml files in your `./Players` folder.
-3. Make sure once again that you have the FFMQ .apworld file in the "Root/lib/worlds" directory.
+3. Make sure once again that you have the FFMQ .apworld file in the `./lib/worlds` directory.
-4. Run "ArchipelagoGenerate.exe".
-If it doesn't spit out an error, a .zip file should appear in your "Root/output" folder with everything the players need to connect to the game.
+4. Run `ArchipelagoGenerate.exe`.
+If it doesn't spit out an error, a .zip file should appear in your `./output` folder with everything the players need to connect to the game.
 5. Go to the [Host Game page](https://archipelago.gg/uploads) on Archipelago.gg and uploads your .archipelago file.
-7. Click "Create New Room".
+7. Click `Create New Room`.
 This will take you to the server page.
 Provide the link to this page to your players, so they may download their patch files from there.
 For FFMQR player, their .apmq file should be distribitued manually by the the host.
 8. Note that a link to a MultiWorld Tracker is at the top of the room page.
 The tracker shows the progress of all players in the game.
 Any observers may also be given the link to this page.